kaiollzim/pyencoder/README.md

 Before starting, make sure you've met the following requirements:
 * Have you installed the latest version of `Python3.+`.
 * Do you have a machine `<Windows / Linux / Mac>`.
+* Make sure you have GIT installed on your machine

 ## 🚀 Installing